 Diversity is an essential component of our vision statement, which provides, in part, that Shook, Hardy & Bacon is deeply passionate about sustaining "a diverse environment where everyone is respected, feels appreciated and experiences fulfillment and enjoyment through meaningful contributions."
-The firm's equal opportunity policy explicitly bars discrimination based on gender, race, ethnicity, religion, sexual orientation, gender identity or gender expression, and domestic partner benefits apply to same-sex relationships.
+The firm's equal opportunity policy explicitly bars discrimination based on gender, race, ethnicity, religion, sexual orientation or gender identity, and domestic partner benefits apply to same-sex relationships.
 Shook Diversity At-A-Glance >

 Shook works with clients to make significant progress in the recruitment and advancement of attorneys from diverse backgrounds.
 The firm is actively involved with the Minority Corporate Counsel Association and is a supporter of “A Call to Action: Diversity in the Legal Profession."
 Shook is also a member of the Leadership Council on Legal Diversity and the Institute for Inclusion in the Legal Profession, national organizations dedicated to improving diversity and inclusion in the legal arena.
 LGBT Initiatives at Shook >